evancz/elm-architecture-tutorial/README.md

 -- The first line there created an HTTP GET request.
-It tries to -- get some JSON at `randomUrl topic` and decodes the result -- with `decodeImage`.
+It tries to -- get some JSON at `randomUrl topic` and decodes the result -- with `decodeImageUrl`.
 Both are defined below!
 --
 -- Next we use `Task.toMaybe` to capture any potential failures and -- apply the `NewGif` tag to turn the result into a `Action`.